dwayne/elm-random-quote-machine/tutorial/step-05.md

     ]
 ```

-Add the `has-background-color-transition` class to the background and the
+And, add the `has-background-color-transition` class to the background and the
 buttons:

 ```elm